xurei/restgoose/docs/API.md

             throw new RestError(403, 'Unauthorized');
         }
         else {
-            //In case of success, you MUST return true in a preFetch hook. return true;
+            //In case of success, you MUST return true in a preFetch middleware. return true;
         }
     }